The Journey to Pregnancy

 5. Uterine fibroids and cysts

-Uterine fibroids and cysts are the result of abnormal cell growth within the uterus.
+Uterine fibroids and cysts are the results of abnormal cell growth within the uterus.
 Excess cells and tissue gather together to form a fibroid or cyst and these growths contribute to miscarriages and other fertility issues.
 Women over the age of 35 are more likely to develop abnormal uterine growths.

 How can a doctor help?